-Secure Access Service Edge (SASE) connects to your cloud-native application resources, allowing you to view and manage their public endpoints.
-To improve security, you can disable public network access if your business permits.
-This action restricts application access to the virtual private cloud (VPC) internal network.
-This topic describes how to access cloud-native applications over a private network and how to disable public network access.
+Secure Access Service Edge (SASE) supports connections to cloud-native application resources, allowing you to view and manage their public access addresses.
+For enhanced security, we recommend that you disable public network access if your business allows and restrict application access to the private network of a VPC.
+This document describes how to access cloud-native applications by using a private network and how to disable public network access.

 Prerequisites